fractalide/fractalide/HOWTO.md

 ...
 ```

-The name `node` refers to the top level `graph` to be executed by the `fvm`.
-Whatever that graph is `nix` compiles each of the `agents` and inserts their paths into `subgraphs`.
+The name `node` refers to the top level `graph` to be executed by the `fvm`. `nix` compiles each of the `agents` and inserts their paths into `subgraphs`.
+The `fvm` knows how how to recursively load the entire hierarchy of `subgraphs` which contain fully qualified paths to their composed `agents`.

 #### A Todo backend

-We will design an http server, that will host "todo" element.
-It will give the following features : GET, POST, PATCH/PUT, DELETE.
-The different "todos" will be saved in a `sqlite` database.
-The client will use `json` to deal with the "todos".
+We will design an http server, that will host `todo` element.
+It will provide the following HTTP features : GET, POST, PATCH/PUT, DELETE.
+The different `todos` themselves will be saved in a `sqlite` database.
+The client will use `json` to deal with the `todos`.

-A todo had the following fields :
+A `todo` had the following fields :
 * id : a unique integer id, that is used to retrieve, delete and patch the todos.
 * title : a string that represents the goal of the todo, the text to display.
-* completed : a boolean that remember if the todo is comple
+* completed : a boolean to remember if the todo has been completed.
-just use the latest version depending on whatever nasty semver string
-is passed to youted or not.
-* order : a positive integer that is used if the user want to display the todo in a certain order.
+* order : a positive integer used to display the todos in a certain order.

-The http server will respond to request like :
+The http server responds to these requests :
 * GET
 The request will look like `GET http://localhost:8000/todos/1`.
 With the http method "GET", and a numeric ID given, the server will respond the corresponding todo in the database, otherwise it will respond a 404 page.
 * POST